Maximilianos/maxpanas.com/notes.md

 - fix error handler so that it responds to errors correctly
 - Add separate error renderer for the api responses
 - and separate error renderer for the frontnend responses
+- add suggestions on error page for potential misspelling of links

 ## Security